 - Respond relevantly: Always pick the most relevant story to share -- the one that shows you’re ready to succeed in this role at this organization.
 Then, slot it into our handy Next Step Careers interview response formula that helps you clearly articulate why this story proves you’re the best choice for the job (and leaves your interviewer begging you to join the team).

 - PRACTICE, practice, practice: Like any skill, you’ve got to practice over and over until responding exceptionally becomes second nature.
 Practice in your mirror, with your friend, your career coach.
 You can start with the most commonly asked interview questions, and then trust that your story bank and response formula will serve you well even when the curveballs come flying.

-And if you have your own epic interview fail to share, please post to the comments below or share with me via email at firstname.lastname@example.org.
-I’d really love to hear it; it’s ALWAYS nice to know we’re not alone in messing up! :)
+Please post to the comments below or share with me via email at [email protected] I’m going to turn these into a book one day -- and it’s ALWAYS nice to know we’re not alone in messing up! :)

 Liz Cohen is Founder & Head Coach at Next Step Careers, a career consultancy dedicated to helping professionals navigate today's job search successfully (and happily).
 If you like our style, sign up here for the Next Step Careers newsletter, where we share today's smartest job search tips.